 The North York Moors National Park is home to the nation's favourite national trail, the Cleveland Way.
 The 109 mile long route meanders through dramatic coastline and heather moorland, whilst offering stunning views of castles, ancient stone crosses and fishing villages tucked into tiny coves, it really does have it all!

-2019 marks the 50th anniversary of the Cleveland Way and to celebrate, we've be hosting a series of events, walks, talks, competitions and exhibitions, including:
+2019 marked the 50th anniversary of the Cleveland Way and to celebrate, we hosted a series of events, walks, talks, competitions and exhibitions, including:

 - A booklet listing the general public’s suggestions for the 50 best things to do on the Cleveland Way.
 Flick through the e-book below or pick a copy up from our National Park Centres at Sutton Bank and Danby.

 - A new film all about the National Trail produced by students from Teesside University, updating the original public information film that was created back in the 1970s.

 - Events aimed at schools and group visits

 - A celebratory print of the Cleveland Way and accompanying cards, donated by award-winning landscape photographer Joe Cornish as a fundraiser for the two official charities - Scarborough & Ryedale and Cleveland Mountain Rescue Teams, available to purchase through Joe Cornish Galleries as well as Sutton Bank National Park Centre and The Moors National Park Centre.

 Two exhibitions were also held in the Inspired by... gallery from 11 May to 9 June: 109 Miles exhibition featured around 100 paintings and drawings by Debbie Loane, the trail’s artist-in-residence, depicting the diverse landscape of the Cleveland Way; Cleveland Way in Miniature, a collection of postcard-size works of art dedicated to the National Trail; and a Nostalgia gallery displayed items and memorabilia relating to the trail.